Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: Preliminaries

 whence

 In particular, for all $y \in K \cap \overline{B}(x_0,\rho) \cap \overline{B}(x,t \delta(x))$, we have (\ref{eq_rmk_delta}) as well. \end{remark}

-In Lemma \ref{lem_orientation} below, we will see that the condition \ref{defi_gf_beta} of geometric functions implies that in each ball $B(x,\delta(x))$, the set $K$ is still flat, it still separates and the two main components of $B(x,t \delta(x)) \setminus K$ are still subsets of $\Omega_1$ and $\Omega_2$ respectively.
-This differs from Lemma \ref{lem_separate} as $\delta(x)$ can be arbitrary small (as long as we control the flatness at all scales $r \in ]\delta(x),r_0/4]$).
+In Lemma \ref{lem_orientation} below, we will see that the condition \ref{defi_gf_beta} of geometric functions implies that in each ball $B(x,\delta(x))$, the set $K$ still separates and the two main components of $B(x,t \delta(x)) \setminus K$ are still subsets of $\Omega_1$ and $\Omega_2$ respectively.